ejovo13/foreng/README.md

 Working through the textbook exercises taught me how to write high quality, well-documented code for Engineering applications.
 Demonstrations of some of the more interesting problems will be displayed in each chapter's subfolder's README.

+This entire practice section will eventually be reorganized and turned into a Fortran module that is based off of the exercises in this book.